MahdiSafsafi/Azote/README.md

 - Supports switching to aliases instructions.
 - Supports FPC and Delphi.
 - For each decoded instruction, it provides all the necessary info for a good analysis.
-- Built with unique feature "Patches" which explains why it's fast and lightweight.
+- Built with unique feature "**Patches**" which explains why it's fast and lightweight.

 # Fast & lightweight
 ## ADT